Jonny-exe/multi-copy-paste-clipboard/README.md

 - Or inside the `atom` editor, on the Settings page (Control-,), on the install tab.
 - Or from `atom.io` website
   - https://atom.io/packages/multi-copy-paste-clipboard

+# Settings
+- You can customize the amount of copies you want to manage in your clipboard.
+- You can customize the length of the copies displayed in your clipboard.

 # Package for `atom`